 Selling blood tests online for over 15 years.

-We have processed over 2.5 million results.
+We have processed over 3 million results.

 Get secure and personalised results online.

-A qualified doctor will interpret your results.
+A qualified clinician will interpret your results.

 As men age, their testosterone levels tend to decline.
 Starting between 30 and 40 years of age there is a 1-2% decrease in total testosterone levels each year.
-Decreased testosterone levels or "the andropause" in men, is very different to the menopause in women.
+Decreased testosterone levels or "the andropause" in men, is very different from the menopause in women.
 In men, it is rare that there is a complete loss of testosterone production as they age.

 Low testosterone, or hypogonadism, can occasionally occur in later life.
 Those who are obese and those who have type 2 diabetes are at greater risk.
 Unfortunately, hypogonadism in men can easily be overlooked or ignored because the changes are often associated with ‘getting old’.
-Indeed, that may be the case, but what is the harm in investigating the possibility of low testosterone levels if there are symptoms that suggest hypogonadism, particularly as there are effective and safe medications to treat low testosterone.
+Indeed, that may be the case, but what is the harm in investigating the possibility of low testosterone levels if there are symptoms that suggest hypogonadism, particularly as there are effective and safe medications to treat low testosterone?